When Someone You Love Has an Eating Disorder

 The Role of Family in Recovery

-Family involvement in the recovery process is crucial, and we devote set times for family visits, including lectures and workshops.
+Family involvement in the recovery process is crucial, and treatment at The Meadows Ranch includes family work in the way of lectures, workshops, and meetings.
 Family dynamics often play a role in eating disorders, so it’s essential to provide a space for the family to communicate efficiently to heal.

 Although it may be the daughter with the actual disorder, she is probably not the only family member who may need to make changes.
 Therefore, all family members need to be fully committed to working on the aspects of their lives that could benefit from careful attention and growth.
 Parents should strongly consider participating in family or marital therapy to reinforce their commitment to their daughter’s recovery, to obtain objective feedback about her behaviors, and to grow in their relationship with their daughter.

-Whoever is going to be that support system after treatment, family therapy and participation in Family Week at The Meadows Ranch will give you tools to use as you move forward.
+Whoever is going to be that support system after treatment, family therapy and participation in family work at The Meadows Ranch will give you tools to use as you move forward.

 RELAPSE PREVENTION

 At The Meadows Ranch, we teach patients and their families the importance of a good support system and how to create it.
-We offer two five-day programs each month for adult patients and one for those in our adolescent program.
-Our goal is to have everyone participate in family week.
+We offer opportunities for loved ones of adult patients and those in our adolescent program to visit campus to take part in family work over the course of several days.

-Everything we do during the week has a purpose.
+Everything we do during this time has a purpose.
 It is all in the interest of building safety and working on opportunities for the family to practice what they will need when their loved one leaves treatment.
 Snacks and lunch are eaten together every day as family – this one of the scariest things for those in treatment, and we want to help them navigate it.

 Hope and Healing